Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Introduction

 In this work, we take a step back and ask: How elementary are the Sackin and Colless indices themselves?
 Surprisingly, we find that both indices can be decomposed into even more basic components (in the sense of using less information of the underlying tree) that, on their own, fulfill the defining criteria of (im)balance indices.
 In order to see this, for each internal node $v$ in a binary rooted tree, we consider the sizes $n_{v_a}$ and $n_{v_b}$ of its two maximal pending subtrees (with $n_{v_a}\geq n_{v_b}$), i.e., of the two subtrees rooted at the children $a$ and $b$ of $v$.
 We show that the total sum $N_a$ of all $n_{v_a}$ values, $N_a=\sum\limits_{v\in \mathring{V}}n_{v_a}$, defines an imbalance index, while the corresponding sum $N_b$ of all $n_{v_b}$ values, $N_b=\sum\limits_{v\in \mathring{V}}n_{v_b}$, defines a balance index.
 Then, it can be easily shown that the Sackin index is the sum of $N_a$ and $N_b$, while the Colless index is the difference of these values.
 These decompositions reveal that both Sackin and Colless themselves are in fact mere compound indices built from these more elementary units, which themselves are (im)balance indices.

 Building on this decomposition of the Sackin and Colless indices, we even identify two more indices, which are new to the literature and which turn out to be closely related to $N_a$ and $N_b$: the difference Colless-Sackin, $\Delta_{CS}$, forms an imbalance index that remains minimal (amongst others) for the same class of balanced trees that minimize Colless, while the difference Sackin-Colless, $\Delta_{SC}$, constitutes a balance index.
-Concerning all newly discovered indices, i.e., $N_a$, $N_b$, $\Delta_{CS}$ and $\Delta_{SC}$, we are able to fully characterize their extremal trees for all $n$, and in this characterization, the so-called echelon tree plays a crucial role.
-The echelon tree has so far mainly been known from the context of another tree balance index from the literature, namely the so-called stairs2 balance index \cite{Currie2024}.
-In our study, we also present some new insight into this tree and present, for instance, the first non-recursive way to generate it.
+Concerning all newly discovered indices, i.e., $N_a$, $N_b$, $\Delta_{CS}$ and $\Delta_{SC}$, we are able to fully characterize their extremal trees for all $n$, and in this characterization, the so-called echelon tree plays a decisive role.
+The echelon tree has so far mainly been known from the context of two other tree balance indices from the literature, namely the so-called stairs2 and $B_1$ balance indices \cite{Currie2024,fischer2026}.
+In our study, we also present some new insight into this tree and present, for instance, the first non-recursive way to generate and define it.

 We compare all new indices mentioned above with the original Sackin and Colless indices, as well as the above mentioned stairs2 index.
 We argue that the newly identified building blocks -- the sums $N_a$ and $N_b$ -- can serve as insightful tools for investigating cases where different indices disagree on the relative balance of two trees, thereby offering new perspectives for index development and evaluation.